TJHeuvel/rival-doc/How_To/prevent-air-climb-slopes.md

 # Prevent Air-Climbing Slopes

-If you try to move your default code-generated character in air against an ungrounded (steep) slope with a high `AirAcceleration`, you might notice that the character can actually air-climb the slope because its acceleration is stronger than gravity.
+If you try to move your standard characters in air against an ungrounded (steep) slope with a high `AirAcceleration`, you might notice that the character can actually air-climb the slope because its acceleration is stronger than gravity.
 This outcome is physically-accurate in theory, but it is often unwanted, so we need to find a way to avoid it.

 ![](../Images/howto_airclimb.gif)

 A recommended way to solve this is to remove the added air velocity that is caused by inputs if our final character velocity would make us collide with an ungrounded hit.
-Here is sample code to demonstrate how to implement this in your `MyCharacterProcessor.HandleCharacterControl`:
+Here is sample code to demonstrate how to implement this in your character processor's `HandleCharacterControl`:

 ```cs
 public void HandleCharacterControl()